Alternate Text

 Highlight

-A version of this scene is in the collection of the Musée des Arts Décoratifs, Paris
+An identical wallpaper version of two Allegories, Architecture and Music, is in the collection of the Musée des Arts Décoratifs, Paris.

 SELECTED ARTWORKS